USEPA/NEP-Water-Quality/README.md

 - **plot_**: scripts containing R code for plotting visualizations of data
 - **test_**: scripts written  for testing, practice, or reference material

+**III.
+Final Revisions: creating nep_unfiltered_data and nep_filtered_data**
+- uses NEP_revisions_updated.R script to perform all of the revisions and final adjustments